Skip to main content

 img-02-setup-downloader-mac.png

-5. Drag both SetupDownloader.app and installer.xml to a folder (for example: /Users/Shared)
+5. Drag both SetupDownloader.app and installer.xml to a folder.
+Example: /Users/Shared.

-6. Drag the folder containing the files into Jamf Composer and create an installation file from that folder (for example, a .dmg or a .pkg file).
+6. Drag the folder containing the files into Jamf Composer and create an installation file that can be in DMG or PKG format.

 7. Log in to Jamf Pro.